Table of Contents

 DNS Resolver Iterative Query to the target domain NS

-Here, the DNS resolver queries one of the target name servers for the IP of “www.raghavonsecurity.com”.
+- Here, the DNS resolver queries one of the target name servers for the IP address of “www.raghavonsecurity.com”.

 Target Domain NS Response

-The queried name server knows the IPs and responds with an A or AAAA address record for the IPv4 and IPv6.
+- The queried name server knows the IPs and responds with an A or AAAA address record for IPv4 and IPv6.

 DNS Resolver Response to OS